Read on to learn about:

 - An image showing overall condition of the boots.

 - An image with the exact issue you have struck.

 - An image of the tag inside the cuff of the boot; it must be clear so we can read the small digits on it.

 - Contact must be made before attempting to return a product.
 If a product is accepted for return, it must be thoroughly clean and dry.
 Returns without prior consent and dirty products will be rejected.

 - We support boots bought from us and from our authorised retailers in Australia only.
-Any other product bought overseas must be returned to that place for warranty support.
+Products bought from our authorised retailers must be returned to that place for support.
+Any other product bought overseas must be returned to that place for support.